 “That's my thing.
 I always try to prepare a space for people to play,” LePage, “not yet 50,” says when asked what characterizes his varied body of work.

-As a starting point for his direction, LePage points to the fact that Stravinsky, when he was composing in the 1940s, was looking ahead to writing opera for television.
-“He was an amazing antenna,” LePage says.
+As a starting point for his direction, LePage points to the fact that Stravinsky, who, when he was composing in the late 1940s, was looking ahead to writing opera for television.
+“He was an amazing antenna,” says LePage.

 Like Stravinsky, LePage believes in progress.
 He says, “If one is in the theater, if you want it to evolve, you have to invite a lot of influences.
 You have to update.”

-That attitude seems to be the secret to his success.
-He says, “I’m a free spirit.
-I used to be offered very specific things, but now I’m not hopping around, being commissioned.
-I’ve managed to do my own stuff.”
+That attitude seems to be the secret of LePage's professional success.
+He says, “I'm a free spirit.
+I used to be offered very specific things, but now I'm not hopping around, being commissioned.
+I've managed to do my own stuff.”

 Presented by San Francisco Opera

 Where: War Memorial Opera House, 301 Van Ness Ave., San Francisco